KilianKegel/Visual-UEFI-SHELL/README.md

 The above tool set is automatically downloaded, extracted and setup during **LAUNCH.BAT** project start.

-To speedup repeated installations (avoid repeated downloads of huge tool images), the images may be --initially-- stored permanently in local folder/share, beyond a environment variable **MYDOWNLOADS**.
+To speedup repeated installations (avoid repeated downloads of huge tool images), the images may be --initially-- stored permanently in local folder/share, beyond an environment variable **MYDOWNLOADS**.

 To do so: